Alorioues/ica/README.md

 7.
 Proposal - 2 other functions

-Each student in the team selects a task to undertake The more challenging tasks will warrant better grades.
-As a group create a github account and grant me access (GilbertChanNYP@gmail.com) The github should include (but no limiting to)
-1. Gantt chat of the schedule of task to be done
-2. Screen shot of your code
-3. Exported code (version control)
-4. Any discussions about the project

 Task 1 - Dominic
 Task 2 - Justin
 Task 3 - Damian
 Task 5 - Caleb
 Task 7 - Edwin